The Suez Canal ship is free, but the shipping industry’s ‘humanitarian crisis’ isn’t over

 Roughly 200,000 mariners worldwide are either unable to leave their ships or travel to ports to relieve crew members that have exceeded their contracts, according to the organization.

-That’s added new strain to what was already a taxing job: Seafarers must work long shifts, often staying up overnight to keep watch, while bunking in cramped quarters and having little to no contact with the outside world.
+That has added new strain to what was already a taxing job: Seafarers must work long shifts, often staying up overnight to keep watch, while bunking in cramped quarters and having little to no contact with the outside world.
 In September, the Consumer Goods Forum pleaded with the United Nations for help, warning that well-intentioned travel restrictions had “inadvertently created a modern form of forced labour.”

 Advocates for mariners have warned that high levels of crew fatigue is a safety issue, and that seafarers’ mental health is suffering.
 The International Seafarers’ Welfare and Assistance Network found that the number of reported suicides among seafarers roughly doubled over the past year, while warning that the true extent of the problem may be vastly understated.